Frequently Asked Questions

 Why Do AI Tools for Cloud Cost Optimization Matter?

 Cloud spend is shaped by constantly changing workload behavior.
-As traffic patterns, data volumes, and usage shift day to day, manual reviews and fixed rules can’t respond quickly or safely enough to prevent cost drift.
+As traffic patterns, data volumes, and usage shift day to day, manual reviews and fixed rules cannot respond quickly or safely enough to prevent cost drift.

-Here’s why AI tools for cloud cost optimization matter:
+Here is why AI tools for cloud cost optimization matter:

 1. Workload Behavior as the Basis for Cost Decisions